 Authentication

 There are two forms of authentication within the Cronofy API.
-Broadly speaking this is split into two categories
+This differ whether you are using our White-Label API or Scheduler API.

-1. Authenticating as a specific user - ACCESS_TOKEN
+2. Authenticating as a specific user.

 User Authentication #